| |

 Batman: The Animated Series

-Batman: the Animated Series was an animated series that premiered on September 5, 1992.
+Batman: The Animated Series was an animated series that premiered on September 5, 1992.
 The series was based on the popular Batman comics created by Bob Kane.
-The series focused on the adventures of Batman a dark vigilante hero who defends Gotham City from a variety of costumed villains
+The series focused on the adventures of Batman, a dark vigilante hero who defends Gotham City from a variety of costumed villains

 Webster